-The in-play zone is shared by the players.
-Each player has two sections, divided into two rows, for their Pokémon. . .
 The top row of a player's in-play section is for the Active Pokémon.
 Each player starts with (and must always have) one Active Pokémon.
 Each player may have only one Active Pokémon at a time.
 If your opponent doesn't have any more Pokémon in play, you win the game!